DRIP-project/.github/profile/README.md

 ## DRiP: Doing Research in Public

-Do you have to be holding down a job as a professional scientist to do real, high-quality, theoretical science research?
+Do you have to hold down a job as a professional scientist to do real, high-quality, theoretical science research?
 We don't think so.

 We believe that there's untapped potential in the gap between professional science and [citizen science](https://en.wikipedia.org/wiki/Citizen_science).
 We've named this space _denizen science_.
-Denizen scientists have the skills of professional scientists, but do science for reasons other than it being part of their job.
+Denizen scientists have the skills of professional scientists, but they do science outside of their day job.
 They include ex-academics and independent researchers, professional scientists with side projects that are out-of-scope of their grants, and up-and-coming scientists who have the technical background to do scientific research but might not have access to the mentorship they need.

 To tap into this potential, we need a mechanism for effective collaboration between scientists that does not rely on pre-established collaboration networks, where each person can contribute according to their skills, interests, and availability.
 The mechanism we have in mind is a framework which we call _DRiP_ (Doing Research in Public).